TRANSFER POLICY AND PROCEDURE

 Step 1: Access HRMS Self-Service and click on Careers to review and apply for positions of interest.

-Note: It is imperative that the online application reflects an accurate and complete account of employment history, including all the positions held within the University.
+Note: It is important that the online application reflects an accurate and complete account of employment history, including all the positions held within the University.

 Step 4: Continue to monitor job opportunities on the employment website for suitable positions of interest.

 Based on the needs of the area as determined by the manager, the department has the authority to transfer employees to positions within the department to maintain efficient and productive workflow and results.
 We strongly encourage managers to make an internal announcement regarding the opportunity, but it is not necessary to post it as an opening.